Choosing the right prizes for a marketing competition

 Cyrillus data enrichment

-Cyrillus, aiming to reach young mothers, has opted for a campaign based on a form with a prize draw at the end of the game.
+Cyrillus, aiming to reach young mothers effectively, has opted for a campaign based on a form with a prize draw at the end of the game.
 Thanks to this strategy, Cyrillus succeeded in enriching its database by more than 65%, collecting crucial information such as children’s first names, dates of birth and missing telephone numbers.

 Floa Bank’s enriched form: the power of brand awareness and personalisation